 Taking time to rest and enjoy shipboard life in the bar or library after the excitement and long daylight hours of the Antarctic, enjoy time for lectures on your final destination and for some pelagic bird spotting.

 You arrive at Campbell Island, a place of rugged scenery, unique flora and abundant wildlife.
-At Perseverance Harbour, there is a now abandoned New Zealand meteorological station.
+At Perseverance Harbour, an occasional refuge for Southern Right Whales who come here to calve, there is a now abandoned New Zealand meteorological station.
 The highlight of your visit is a walk to the hilltop breeding sites of Royal albatross.
 These magnificent birds have the largest wingspan in the world and are very approachable, making superb photographic subjects.
 The wildflowers, which have made a dramatic recovery since the removal of sheep, should also be in full flower.

 Relax and reflect on a remarkable journey, join your experts for a recap of highlights and enjoy a farewell dinner tonight.